 But what makes this interpretation of Pesto Pasta so special?

 For me, it is the addition of three killer ingredients - lardons, crème fraîche and frozen peas.
 The saltiness of the lardons is balanced by the sweetness of the peas and the crème fraîche really lightens up the richness of the pesto.
 Bingo!

 And what tips can I share with you, having made this Pesto Pasta about a trillion times?

 - Lardons are easier than bacon slices - When I first started making Pesto Pasta, I used rashers of bacon that I would then snip up with scissors.
 This was hardly a drama but we are trying to minimise the fuss here.
 When I shopped for the ingredients while on holiday in France, I found that bacon sold in rashers, was a little tricky to find ... unlike 'lardons' which I could find on every street corner.
 Now I rarely use anything else - it tastes even better and is more speedy too.

-- Choose wholemeal pasta - I always choose wholemeal pasta to keep everyone fuller for longer.
-The drama queens in our family talk of 'waking up hungry' when I even contemplate white pasta.
+- Choose wholemeal pasta for hungry diners - I often choose wholemeal pasta to keep everyone fuller for longer.
+The (male) drama queens in our family talk of 'waking up hungry' when I even contemplate white pasta.
 For these photos, I was a rebel and chose white - whatever next?

 - Portion the leftovers first - The children love a sneaky little box of this in their packed lunch the next day - but BE WARNED ... dish up the lunch portions and get them out of sight before the family descend on dinner - this is a notorious meal for seconds ... and thirds.